HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

 After the server reset, a `GET` of the running zone responds with a `MessageArgs=[DataGuard]` object and two `MessageID`keys.
 The first one mentions `DataGuard` as a missing property and the second one (`Success`) means that the analysis of the transfer from the pending zone to the running zone has successfully ended.
-This `Success` message does not means that the transfer has occurred.
+This `Success` message does not mean that the transfer has occurred.

-Moreover, note that there is nothing mentioning the `Raid` typo.
+Moreover, note that there is nothing that mentions the `Raid` typo.
 It means that analysis of the payload to transfer stops at the first error found.

 ![Figure 10: DataGuard Property Missing](figures/10-dataGuardpropertymissing.png "Figure 10: DataGuard Property Missing")